sweattep/modern_quotes/README.md

 >I'm a point guard.
 If I'm 0-for-f-----g-9, I'm not shooting 20 more shots.
 Not going to happen.
 I'm a point guard.
 I'm going to find somebody else.

+>These were later collected and are very good, very precise in the way of an engineer with a poet's soul, which is yet another facet of Wolfe's work.

 >We don't advocate for particular policies or reforms

 >articulate a singular mission or clear product vision and build confidence internally that we can execute against it.